Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 I ran through a few items for each paramater in order to tune my model further.
 The results of this are shown below; not that this is not a true grid search as I was only tuning one parameter at a time as opposed to checking every combination of the below items.
 For speed's sake, I stuck to 10 epochs, although there is definitely a potential had I ran through something like 100 epochs to improve the validation accuracy while at the same time arriving at a better final test score.
 The default otherwise used was a learning rate of .01, 150 batch size, 2 convolutional layers and 3 fully connected layers (which is after a little bit of guess and check already).

-Learning rate after 10 epochs:
-.1 = .040
-.01 = .976 .005 = .983 .001 = .973
-Batch size after 10 epochs:
-250 = .967
-150 = .976
-50 = .043

-Less layers after 10 epochs:
-2 convolutional, 3 fully connected = .976
-1 convolutional, 3 fully connected = .944
-2 convolutional, 2 fully connected = .979

-(this came out slightly better than the 2 convolutional and 3 fully connected above, but given the similarity I preferred the slightly deeper model as there was almost no difference in speed.
-I chose this because I thought the additional layer that included dropout would help against overfitting).
+this came out slightly better than the 2 convolutional and 3 fully connected above, but given the similarity I preferred the slightly deeper model as there was almost no difference in speed.
+I chose this because I thought the additional layer that included dropout would help against overfitting.

 As the CNN with 2 convolutional layers, 3 fully connected, a learning rate of .001 and a batch size 160 appears to result in the optimal CNN, I utilized this for the final model.

 ### Test a Model on New Images